Debt: The First 5,000 Years: Synopsis

 When the great empires in Rome and India collapsed, the resulting checkerboard of small kingdoms and republics saw a gradual decline in standing armies and cities.
 This included the creation of hierarchical caste systems, the retreat of gold and silver to the temples and the abolition of slavery.
 Although hard currency was no longer used in everyday life, its use as a unit of account and credit continued in medieval Europe.
 Graeber insists that people in the Middle Ages in Europe continued to use the concept of money, even though they no longer had the physical symbols.
 This contradicts the popular claims of economists that the Middle Ages saw the economy "revert to barter".
 During the Middle Ages more sophisticated financial instruments appeared.
 These included promissory notes and paper money (in China, where the empire managed to survive the collapse observed elsewhere), letters of credit, and cheques (in the Islamic world).

 The emergence of the Atlantic slave trade and the massive amounts of gold and silver extracted from the Americas—most of which ended up in East Asia, especially China—stimulated the reemergence of the bullion economy and large-scale military violence.
 All of these developments, according to Graeber, directly intertwined with the earlier expansion of the Italian mercantile city-states as centers of finance that defied the Catholic Church's ban on usury and led to the current age of great capitalist empires.
 As the new continent opened new possibilities for gain, it also created a new area for adventurous militarism backed by debts that required the economic exploitation of the Amerindian and, later, West African populations.
 As it did, cities again flourished in the European continent and capitalism advanced to encompass larger areas of the globe when European trade companies and military outposts disrupted local markets and pushed for colonial monopolies.

 The bullion economy ended with the abandonment of the gold standard by the U.S. government in 1971.
 This return to credit money increased uncertainties.
 For the moment, the dollar still stands as the primary world currency.
-This status of the dollar (as with all money) is based on its capacity to extend its quantity through debts and deficits and, more importantly, by the unrestrained authority of the Federal Reserve to create money, which has enabled the USA to create a 21 trillion dollar debt by 2018.
+This status of the dollar (as with all money) is based on its capacity to extend its quantity through debts and deficits and, more importantly, by the unrestrained authority of the Federal Reserve to create money, which has enabled the U.S. to create a $21 trillion debt by 2018.
 This may continue as long as (a) the United States maintains its status as the world's pre-eminent military power and (b) client states are eager to pay seignorage for U.S. government bonds.
 By comparing the evolution of debt in our times to other historical eras and different societies, the author suggests that modern debt crises are not the inevitable product of history and must be resolved in the near future in a way similar to the solutions, at least in principle, as applied during the last 5000 years.